 Donate

 World Vision has carried out emergency relief work in China since 1982.
-In recent years, despite enjoying a rapid economic growth, China has seen the rise of various social issues, such as the rural-urban disparity in development and the widening gap between the rich and the poor.
-While the attention is on the country's economic achievements, the impoverished left-behind children, migrant children, orphans and children with disability are often neglected.
+In recent years, despite enjoying a rapid economic growth, China has seen the rise of various social issues, such as rural-urban disparity in development and a widening gap between the rich and the poor.
+While attention is on the country's economic achievements, the needs of underprivileged children (especially left-behind children, migrant children, and children with disability) are often neglected.

 Left-behind Children